Table of Contents

 ABL can come in the form of a loan or a revolving credit facility, also known as a revolver.
 A loan allows the business to borrow only once.
 Meanwhile, amounts available under a revolver can be reused after they are paid down.
 Lenders, unlike factors, do not take ownership of the receivables.
 For other differences between factoring and lending, please refer to our ABL lending page.

 For an example of a borrowing base calculation, please refer to our Accounts Receivable page.
-Lenders generally charge a commitment and potentially an unused line fee on top of the interest rate.
+Lenders can charge a commitment and an unused line fee on top of the interest rate.

 |1||Eligible accounts receivable||$90,000||$120,000||$130,000|